 The fuel filler flap release is located on the floor, outboard of the driver's seat.
 The filler flap is on the right-hand side of the vehicle.
 Pull the lever to release the flap.

-Turn the filler cap anti-clockwise, approximately 21⁄2 turns, to unscrew the cap from the filler neck.
-The cap is held by a retaining strap which can be passed over the hook on the flap to allow easy access to fill the tank.
+Turn the filler cap anti-clockwise approximately 21⁄2 turns, and remove the cap from the filler neck.
+The cap, which is held by a retaining strap, can be stowed over the hook on the flap to allow easy access to fill the tank.